stuartthomas25/honors-thesis/notes/notes.md

 - First, check previous version and make sure the numbers are not the same.
 - Try saving some lattices, then calculating observables in Mathematica

+## Thursday, August 25
+- Progress:
+    - Fixed BC issue by fixing the order of calculations.
+New order:
+        1. calculate volume-average
+        2. take any exponents
+        3. take the ensemble average
+        4. compute any derived quantities

+    - This is supported by Eq.
+4.19 [@newman1999].

+Future work:
+    - Calculate errors for derived quantities using `gvar`.
+    - Transition to GitHub (ID is `cjmonahan`).
+    - Run through measurements that you can think of.
+Try other measurements (e.g. bimodality) and generate definitive list of plots.
+    - Create plots without connected lines